AdobeDocs/commerce-channels.en/help/amazon-channel/floor-price.md

 description: Use floor price settings to determine the lowest price for an intelligent pricing rule to manage your Amazon listings.
 exl-id: e00cac95-eef8-4d4d-b578-287a91f54bdf
 ---
-# Intelligent repricing rule: floor price
+# Intelligent Repricing Rule: Floor Price

 Sections of an intelligent repricing rule include: